Kobee Installation Guide

 Answer yes to the question whether this certificate can be trusted.

-When switching to secure ldap the JAAS configuration of the ALM Web Application and the Kobee Server need to be adjusted.
+When switching to secure ldap the JAAS configuration of the Kobee Web Application and the Kobee Server need to be adjusted.
 Refer to the previous paragraph on how to do this.

 Appendix D: Manually configuring the Secure Communication

-When running the Kobee installer, the alm.xmlrpc.secure installation parameter enables secure communication: when set to "true" communication between the installed ALM components is encrypted.
-As a consequence, if additional ALM components (like the Kobee Agent or the Kobee Commandline) are installed on remote hosts, they must also set alm.xmlrpc.secure to "true" during installation, or communication with those components will fail.
+When running the Kobee installer, the alm.xmlrpc.secure installation parameter enables secure communication: when set to "true" communication between the installed Kobee components is encrypted.
+As a consequence, if additional Kobee components (like the Kobee Agent or the Kobee Commandline) are installed on remote hosts, they must also set alm.xmlrpc.secure to "true" during installation, or communication with those components will fail.
 We strongly recommend setting alm.xmlrpc.secure to "true" for security reasons.
 However, the secure communication can be changed manually (switched on or off) after the installation.
-Of course this switch should be done simultaneously for all installed ALM components.
+Of course this switch should be done simultaneously for all installed Kobee components.

-The Secure Communication between the ALM Web Application and the Kobee Server/Agent is controlled by a Context Parameter in the TOMCAT_HOME/webapps/Kobee/WEB-INF/web.xml file:
+The Secure Communication between the Kobee Web Application and the Kobee Server/Agent is controlled by a Context Parameter in the TOMCAT_HOME/webapps/Kobee/WEB-INF/web.xml file:

 ...